iMovR Publishes Findings on Calorie Burn for Standing Desk and Treadmill Desk Users

 One of the most common questions we get from customers has always been, "How many calories will I burn at my standing desk or treadmill desk?".
 Now we have a scientifically-backed research study to point to for the answers.

-Popular personal tracking devices, as well as cardio exercise equipment found in the gym are notoriously inaccurate when it comes to computing calorie burn.
-That’s because they rely on simplified algorithms that generally take only one factor into equation: cardio heart rates.
+Popular personal tracking devices, as well as cardio exercise equipment found in the gym, are notoriously inaccurate when it comes to computing calorie burn.
+That’s because they rely on simplified algorithms that generally take only one factor into the equation: cardio heart rates.

 To get the most accurate data on calorie burn, the data in this report was collected in a sophisticated laboratory setting using highly advanced ergospyrometry equipment (like what NASA uses to measure the exercise activity of astronauts on the International Space Station).

-Ergospyrometry equipment provides the most accurate measurement of the metabolic “burning” of calories, protein, carbohydrates and fats, along with other data such as heart rate and lung capacity.
+Ergospyrometry equipment provides the most accurate measurement of the metabolic “burning” of calories, protein, carbohydrates, and fats, along with other data such as heart rate and lung capacity.
 How?
 Through the analysis of gases exhaled by the user during activity.
-Ergospyrometry equipment is used for a variety of purposes including research, rehabilitation and performance sports—and yes, it costs about thousand times more than a Fitbit!
+Ergospyrometry equipment is used for a variety of purposes including research, rehabilitation, and performance sports—and yes, it costs about a thousand times more than a Fitbit!

 The 51 participants in the study were representative of the general population, ages 18 to 64, with a wide variation in fitness level, height, weight, occupation, and gender.